| The Moscow

 interest in the theatre, since nearly all the seats are sold under a yearly subscription

 plan.
 Incidentally, they cost less than seats at the American theatres.
+Altogether,

 it is probable that your little theatres can learn more from the Moscow Art Theatre